kumbulanit/t-sql/tech company/untitled/Module 6/Lab_Working_with_SQL_Server_2016_Data_Types_Answers.md

 -- Answer 2: Inventory value analysis
 SELECT
     ProductName,
-    UnitPrice,
+    BaseSalary,
     UnitsInStock,
     -- Basic inventory calculations
-    COALESCE(UnitPrice * UnitsInStock, 0) AS InventoryValue,
+    COALESCE(BaseSalary * UnitsInStock, 0) AS InventoryValue,
     -- Handle NULL values properly
     CASE
-        WHEN UnitPrice IS NULL OR UnitsInStock IS NULL THEN 0 ELSE UnitPrice * UnitsInStock
+        WHEN BaseSalary IS NULL OR UnitsInStock IS NULL THEN 0 ELSE BaseSalary * UnitsInStock
     END AS SafeInventoryValue,
     -- Different rounding strategies
-    ROUND(COALESCE(UnitPrice * UnitsInStock, 0), 0) AS RoundedValue,
+    ROUND(COALESCE(BaseSalary * UnitsInStock, 0), 0) AS RoundedValue,
-    CEILING(COALESCE(UnitPrice * UnitsInStock, 0)) AS CeilingValue,
+    CEILING(COALESCE(BaseSalary * UnitsInStock, 0)) AS CeilingValue,
     -- Percentage of total inventory
-    COALESCE(UnitPrice * UnitsInStock, 0) /
+    COALESCE(BaseSalary * UnitsInStock, 0) /
-    NULLIF((SELECT SUM(UnitPrice * UnitsInStock) FROM Products WHERE UnitPrice IS NOT NULL AND UnitsInStock IS NOT NULL), 0) * 100 AS PercentOfTotal, -- Value categories
+    NULLIF((SELECT SUM(BaseSalary * UnitsInStock) FROM Products WHERE BaseSalary IS NOT NULL AND UnitsInStock IS NOT NULL), 0) * 100 AS PercentOfTotal, -- Value categories
     CASE
-        WHEN COALESCE(UnitPrice * UnitsInStock, 0) > 1000 THEN 'High Value'
+        WHEN COALESCE(BaseSalary * UnitsInStock, 0) > 1000 THEN 'High Value'
-        WHEN COALESCE(UnitPrice * UnitsInStock, 0) > 500 THEN 'Medium Value'
+        WHEN COALESCE(BaseSalary * UnitsInStock, 0) > 500 THEN 'Medium Value'
-        WHEN COALESCE(UnitPrice * UnitsInStock, 0) > 0 THEN 'Low Value'
+        WHEN COALESCE(BaseSalary * UnitsInStock, 0) > 0 THEN 'Low Value'
         ELSE 'No Value'
     END AS ValueCategory
 FROM Products